Your Lens Options for Cataract Surgery

 No two pairs of eyes are the same, so each patient will need to choose the IOL that suits them best.
 Though it’s important to do your own research, the best way to determine which intraocular lenses are right for you is to consult with an experienced professional.

 The eye care experts at Swagel Wootton Eye Institute will work with you individually to ensure that you achieve your best vision possible.
-Schedule a consultation with us today; appointments can be made either online or by phone.
+Schedule a consultation with us today; appointments can be made either online at our Mesa or Chandler locations or by phone.